Auckland's wild west is renowned for its rugged beauty; this is where the Tasman Sea's mighty surf crashes onto vast black-sand beaches.

 The west is wild.
-Whatipu, Karekare, Piha, Bethells and Muriwai beaches all have a remote, untamed beauty that's good for the soul.
-Although you’ll feel a world away, many of these beautiful beaches are less than an hour from the city centre, making them ideal day trip destinations.
+Whatipu, Karekare, Piha, Te Henga (Bethells) and Muriwai beaches all have a remote, untamed beauty that's good for the soul.
+Although you’ll feel a world away, many of these beautiful beaches are less than an hour's drive from the city centre, making them ideal day trip destinations.

 Piha is popular with experienced surfers, but it’s also a wonderful spot for picnics, relaxing walks and swims – under the watchful eye of the famous Piha Surf Club.
 See Lion Rock, a small island that stands in the middle of the beach.